Marco87Developer/moneys-2/README.md

 )
 ```

+Also, `convert()` method allows to convert a money of a currency into a money of another one.

 ## `Currency` enumeration

 In this enumeration are enumerated all the currencies of the world, according to [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html).
 For each currency, it make available some properties: